 Bank Liquidity Creation and Financial Crises delivers a consistent, logical presentation of bank liquidity creation and addresses questions of research and policy interest that can be easily understood by readers with no advanced or specialized industry knowledge.

 Authors Allen Berger and Christa Bouwman examine ways to measure bank liquidity creation, how much liquidity banks create in different countries, the effects of monetary policy (including interest rate policy, lender of last resort, and quantitative easing), the effects of capital, the effects of regulatory interventions, the effects of bailouts, and much more.
 They also analyze bank liquidity creation in the US over the past three decades during both normal times and financial crises.

-Narrowing the gap between the "academic world," focused on theories, and the "practitioner world," dedicated to solving real-world problems, this book offers a new tool for evaluating a bank’s performance over time and comparing it to its peer group.
+Narrowing the gap between the "academic world" (focused on theories) and the "practitioner world" (dedicated to solving real-world problems), this book is a helpful new tool for evaluating a bank’s performance over time and comparing it to its peer group.

 "A key economic function of banks is to create liquidity in the economy, financing illiquid assets with liquid labilities and enhancing overall funding of investment projects in the economy.
 Knowing how to measure how much liquidity is being created at any point in time is of central importance for economists, policymakers and bankers.
 This book, based on the path-breaking empirical measure for bank liquidity creation developed by the authors in their earlier published research, provides an exhaustive and enlightening discussion of the variety of interesting issues related to bank liquidity creation, including its implications for bank stability and regulation.
 A must read!" --Anjan Thakor, Washington University in St. Louis